Get tips on how to raise people-friendly goats. What you can do to train your goats so you can raise them more easily into a healthy and happy herd.

-- Does this goat make it stressful to feed for milk?
+- Does this goat make it stressful or dangerous to milk?
 Milking should be an enjoyable time with your goat.
 A terror on the milk stand is not normal and will quickly have you hating what you want to love.

-- Does this goat commonly try to inflict injury to people or other animals?
-The pecking order in a goat herd is a natural part of goats however a bully is not.
-If you want people friendly goats it helps to have herd friendly goats.
+- Does this goat commonly try to inflict injury on people or other animals?
+The pecking order in a goat herd is a natural part of goats, however, bullying is not.
+If you want people-friendly goats it helps to have herd-friendly goats.